Garrakx/Custom-Regions/README.md

 * Prevents the game from crashing when using the Dev's Sound tab.
 * Cleaned CRS menu.
 * MainLoopProcess.Update was missing the orig call.
+* Fixed FastTravelScreen.
+* No longer will log an exception when reloading CM.

 ***
 #### [0.8.40] - January 2021